 To get started, make sure to first connect your social media accounts to Scoop.it.
 To do so, go to your Settings and then Sharing Options.

-Here, you’ll be able to connect two of the available social networks with Scoop.it Free, and additional profiles with Scoop.it Pro and Business.
+Here, you’ll be able to connect one of the available social networks with Scoop.it Free, and additional profiles with Scoop.it Pro and Plus.